Argimlas/swh/content/posts/instruction-bar-terminals/index.md

       | :-: |
       | *10 kΩ Resistors with shrink tubing* |

-   3. To finish solder the data wires onto the breadboard.
+   3. To finish solder the data wires onto the pcb.

 9. Congratulations you finished soldering everything!
    It should look somewhat like this: